Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Entity Run, Not the Document Pool, Determines Effectiveness

 One alternative explanation is that open-world evaluation simply makes the ranking problem harder by expanding the document candidate pool.
 Table~\ref{tab:dreq_filtering} rules this out using DREQ, which allows the entity side and document side to be varied independently.

-We observe that holding the entity side closed-world, MAP stays at 0.695--0.698 regardless of whether the document pool is filtered to entity-matched documents or expanded to the full BM25 top-1000.
-Moving the entity side to open-world, MAP collapses to 0.291--0.293 regardless of document-side filtering.
+We observe that holding the entity run leaked, MAP stays at 0.695--0.698 regardless of whether the document pool is filtered to entity-matched documents or expanded to the full BM25 top-1000.
+Moving to a clean entity run, MAP collapses to 0.291--0.293 regardless of document-side filtering.
 The document-side decision contributes at most 0.003 MAP points; the entity-side decision contributes 0.405.
 Recall@1000 is identical across all four conditions (0.7772), confirming that the underlying candidate pool is unchanged and that no relevant documents are being lost.
 The collapse is caused entirely by the degradation of entity signal quality once selection must operate over the full open-world entity distribution.